 This runoff then runs over the edge of the parking lot, and most likely, it eventually empties into a stream.
 The water flows downstream into a larger stream, and then to a lake, river, or ocean.
 The pollutants in this runoff can be quite harmful, and their sources numerous.
 We usually can’t point to one discreet location of nonpoint source pollution like we can with a discharge pipe from a factory.

 Nonpoint source pollution not only affects ecosystems; it can also have harmful effects on the economy.
-U.S. Coastal and marine waters support 28.3 million jobs, generate $54 billion in goods and services through activities like shipping, boating, and tourism, and contribute $30 billion to the U.S. economy through recreational fishing alone (Leeworthy, 2000).
-If pollution leads to mass die-offs of fish and dirty-looking water, this area and others like it will experience deep financial losses.
+U.S. Coastal and marine waters support millions of jobs, generate billions in goods and services through activities like shipping, boating, and tourism, and contribute billions to the U.S. economy through recreational fishing alone.
+If pollution leads to mass die-offs of fish and dirty-looking water, deep financial losses often result.

 Nonpoint source pollution affects the beauty and health of coastal lands and waters.
 If the physical and environmental well-being of these areas is diminished, people will naturally find it less appealing to visit the coast.
 Beaches will not provide the tranquility and leisure activities many people expect to experience.
 You can see how nonpoint source pollution plays an indirect, though powerful role in tourists' contributions to a coastal community's economic status.